 Those who are not familiar with the discipline, often see it as a bit of hocus pocus.These days, learning to code is far easier, more interesting and lucrative than it's ever been.
-New, and interactive learning tools put website development and coding, at the heart of many tools, allowing you to code better plus learn how to code more efficiently, which in turn with help move you along the ranks of coding apprentice to coding wizard in no time.
+New, and interactive learning tools put website development and coding, at the heart of many tools, allowing you to code better, which in turn will help move you along the ranks of coding apprentice to coding wizard in no time.

 1. Google Chrome or Firefox browser for coders

 Use a modern browser like Chrome or Firefox because they have a debugging software that is vital for web developers.
 You should still test your website on all other browsers, such as Internet Explorer, Microsoft Edge, Safari, but we recommend completing your coding work in Chrome or Firefox.

 With the numerous distractions we face in digital roles, it's quite easy to waste away half a day browsing the internet, playing a game or simply daydreaming.
 RescueTime helps the user understand their habits so to can change them to become more productive.
 It runs in the background of your computer and tracks time spent on applications, websites, and more, to give you a report of what you do each day.

 3. Divvy allows you to view multiple windows